For our approach, starting a new game requires that we respond to a button press. This means setting up a system for handling button interactions.

 {

-is an enum, so we can match on Clicked
+Inside of the loop, we'll match on the interaction.
+Interaction is an enum, so we can match on Clicked, Hovered, or None.

-to a new color, rather than changing what the variable contains.
+When the button is Clicked, we want to set the button color to the pressed color.
+As we specified in our interaction_query, the color is a mutable reference to the BackgroundColor.
+We want to set the value of the BackgroundColor to a new color, rather than changing what the variable contains.
 To do that we can dereference the variable when setting the value.

-variable being a container with a blue ball in it.
+You can think of this like the color variable being a container with a blue ball in it.
 We don't want to take the blue ball out and put a new red ball in the container, instead we want to reach into the container and paint the existing ball red.

 We take this approach for the other two states as well.